 If this arises, there is support available.

-You can contact the Medical Centre to book an appointment to discuss support for this concern, and learn more about community resources for substance use support.
+You can contact the Ryerson Medical Centre to book an appointment to discuss support for this concern and learn more about community resources for substance abuse support.

-MAARS at CAMH is for any Toronto resident looking for an assessment or referral for help with substance use.
+MAARS at CAMH, external link is for any Toronto resident looking for an assessment or referral for help with substance use.
 MAARS can directly refer to a specific program at CAMH for youth and adults, or to an external program anywhere in Ontario.